 The release of the new SITES v2 Rating System and Reference Guide will be completed in 2014.
 Those familiar with the previous SITES rating system, the Guidelines and Performance Benchmarks 2009, may be wondering what some of the major differences are between the two systems.
 These graphics illustrate the major changes to the system, such as relocated, combined, and new credits and prerequisites.

-The Meadows Foundation recently renewed its support of the Sustainable Sites Initiative with a $100,000 grant.
-This support from the Meadows Foundation will help SITES publish the new SITES v2 Rating System and Reference Guide and transition to operating its third-party certification program.
+The Meadows Foundation recently renewed its support of the Sustainable Sites Initiative program with a $100,000 grant.
+This support from the Meadows Foundation will help the SITES program publish the new SITES v2 Rating System and Reference Guide and transition to operating its third-party certification program.

-The Dallas-based Meadows Foundation showed early support for SITES with an initial gift in 2006 that helped get the effort off the ground.
+The Dallas-based Meadows Foundation showed early support for the SITES program with an initial gift in 2006 that helped get the effort off the ground.

 What's Next for SITES?